 Example: Get Started

-This email also offers suggestions for the user’s first download.
+Their welcome email also offers suggestions for the user’s first download.
 They’re all three popular titles, but knowing Amazon (who owns Audible), these titles may have been picked based on the user’s interests.
 This is significantly more advanced than most welcome emails, but more likely to result in one of those titles or more being added to the user’s account.

-Content-based welcome emails are a little rarer with eCommerce businesses, but they can still be an effective tool.
+Content-based welcome emails are a little rarer with ecommerce businesses, but they can still be an effective tool.
 Studio, a fitness app, sends an automated welcome email when someone signs up for a 2-week trial.

 This isn’t a normal welcome email.
-It doesn’t even look like an automated eCommerce email, which gives it a personal touch.
+It doesn’t even look like an automated ecommerce email, which gives it a personal touch.
 The content itself is sincere and heartfelt, and probably a story a lot of those who sign up for a fitness app can relate to.

-As an eCommerce business, a pretty significant chunk of your emails are likely going to be promotional emails.
+As an ecommerce business, a pretty significant chunk of your emails are likely going to be promotional emails.
 Promotional emails are any email that promotes the sale of your product.
 This could be new product announcement emails, a featured product of the week, new product in-stock notifications, and more.

 This email from Crowd Cow, an online seller of high-quality meat, announces a new product in advance of the holidays.
 It gives a brief description of the product and includes a link to a video to show you exactly how to cook the A5 Japanese Wagyu they’re selling.
 It’s a smart tactic to quell any concerns customers might have about cooking with a product they’re not used to.